-We regularly talk with people who have made their home in Mexico and, while all gardens can never be rosy all the time, here are the key reasons why those who have come here and settled, say they are staying for the long-term:
+The number of inquiries we receive about relocation to Mexico is rising steadily, especially from people seeking options for retirement in Mexico.
+We regularly talk with foreign residents who have made their home in Mexico and, while all gardens can never be rosy all of the time, here are the key reasons why those who have come here and settled say they are staying for the long-term:

-“We’re eating better food and paying less for it”.
+“We’re eating better food and paying less for it.”
 There is an abundance of fresh, wholesome, food available in Mexico at affordable prices.
 Fresh foods are available in industrialized countries—but at a premium to highly processed / non-fresh foods.
 In Mexico, you don’t have to spend the whole pay-check eating wholesomely.

-“Our homestead costs are much lower in Mexico”.
-The fees and taxes home-owners have to pay in places like the US, Canada, and Western Europe have climbed steadily over the last decade—to the point where these are now a significant line-item on personal budget sheets.
+“Our homestead costs are much lower in Mexico.”
+The fees and taxes home-owners have to pay in places like the US, Canada, and Western Europe have climbed steadily over the last decade—to the point where these are now a significant line-item on personal budgets.
 Rises in house and community taxes have out-stripped inflation, and maintenance costs are steep: in summary, home ownership is becoming an expensive pastime and putting a lot of pressure on people with fixed incomes.
 In Mexico, home owners enjoy low property taxes as well as lower maintenance costs due to lower material prices and labor fees for house maintenance services.

 You can find extensive information about living, working and retirement in Mexico on our Mexico Lifestyle guides.

 Download our free eBook about Mexico Immigration for detailed guide to applying for and obtaining a residency visa in Mexico.

 Get practical help with your residency application using our Mexico Relocation Consultancy service.